Rogue Planet (Star Trek: Enterprise): Reception

 Rogue Planet was first aired in the United States on UPN on March 20, 2002.
 According to Nielsen Media Research, it received a 3.3/5 rating share among adults.
 This means it had an average of 4.69 million viewers.
 Among first run science fiction or fantasy genre shows that week Enterprise came in fourth place behind Smallville, Dark Angel, and Charmed.

 Michelle Erica Green of TrekNation was critical of the familiar premise but praised the "interesting camera work and strong performances -- the two biggest things Enterprise has going for it."

-Aint It Cool News gave the episode 2.5 out of 5 and criticized the episode as "too simplistic" comparing it to past Star Trek episodes, and found the clunkly CGI off-putting.
+Aint It Cool News gave the episode 2.5 out of 5 and criticized the episode as "too simplistic" comparing it to past Star Trek episodes, and found the clunky CGI off-putting.
 Television Without Pity gave the episode a grade C−.

 Keith DeCandido of Tor.com gave it 3 out of 10, in his 2022 rewatch.
-He is critical the irrelevance of setting the episode on a rogue planet, and unexplored story possibilities.
+He questioned the relevance of setting the episode on a rogue planet, and said there were unexplored story possibilities.
 DeCandido says the straightforward ending is not even anticlimactic because it is just like "the rest of this dreary, goes-nowhere episode."

 Christian Kriticos writing for StarTrek.com says the use of the poetry of William Butler Yeats is more than a plot device, that it teaches us something meaningful about Archer and his drive for exploration, that he is on "a search for something higher; something which, perhaps, can never be reached."

 The book Beyond the Final Frontier: An Unauthorised Review of the Trek Universe on Television and Film called it "probably the weakest episode of the season, it's not bad so much as anti-climactic."
 They criticized the lack of originality and said it could just as easily have been a Star Trek: Voyager episode.

 TechRepublic included the episode as number 3 on its list of the 5 worst episodes of Enterprise.

 A 2016, binge guide by Wired criticized the episode and recommended skipping it entirely.
 They described it as a "sluggish, slow episode that might just make you want to climb into a shell and never come out."